Hadope/Analysis-of-Gaming-Industry/README.md

 # Analysis-of-Gaming-Industry
-#Esports Magazine developed using data analysis and data visualization
+#Esports Magazine developed using data analysis and data visualization.